KunchamSuresh01/InternalManagementECommerceTool/README.md

 Database Configuration Setting Up the Database: 1.Open SQL Server Management Studio.
 2.Create a new database for the project, "eCommerce" or any Name for Database.
 3.Excute this in VisualStudio Pacakage Manager Conlose -- Update-Database.

-Install RazorPay.Core Pacakage (Important) in VisualStudio
+Install RazorPay.Core Pacakage (Important) in VisualStudio Once Create Category go to product edit give category value for that product, then get categories.

 About How to Run and Requirments of Internal Management Tool for eCommerce Project